Linguistic development of Genie: Post-1977

-Between early 1978 and mid-1993 Genie moved through several more institutions and foster homes, some of which subjected her to severe levels of abuse and harassment.
-Jay Shurley saw Genie at least twice during this time, at her 27th birthday party in 1984 and again two years later, and later recalled that during both visits she was almost completely silent and made very little outward expression or eye contact.
+Between early 1978 and mid-1993 Genie moved through several more institutions and foster homes, some of which subjected her to severe abuse and harassment.
+Jay Shurley saw Genie at least twice during this time, once at her 27th birthday party in 1984 and again in 1986, and several years later recalled that during both visits she was almost completely silent and made very little outward expression or eye contact.
 In 1992 Curtiss said that since 1978 she had only heard two updates on Genie's condition, both indicating she almost never spoke, and in a 1993 book on Genie author Russ Rymer wrote that as of 1992 she very rarely spoke.
 In a 1994 afterword to his book, Rymer wrote that in early 1993 Genie's mother told him Genie was significantly more verbal, albeit hard to understand.
 The Riglers reestablished contact with Genie and her mother in mid-1993, and shortly afterwards David Rigler wrote that when he and Marilyn first visited Genie she immediately recognized and greeted both of them by name.

-The latest available information on Genie's speech came in May 2008.
+The latest available information on Genie's speech is from May 2008.
 That year ABC News reported that, in 2000, someone speaking to them under condition of anonymity had hired a private investigator who located Genie.
 According to the investigator, she only spoke a few words but could still communicate fairly well in sign language.
-In 2002 Curtiss said that she would be interested in measuring Genie's linguistic abilities again, but in July 2016 she said she had not conducted a new evaluation of Genie's language since January 1978.
+In 2002 Curtiss said that she would be interested in measuring Genie's linguistic abilities again, but in July 2016 she said she had not seen Genie since January 1978.